FanPoints/server-js/README.md

 -   The function `createTixevoFanPointsPaymentSession` has been added to the `FanPointsModule` class.
 This allows to create a payment session for loyalty programs connected to Tixevo.

+### Changed

+-   Both methods to create payment sessions now allow to specify a webhook URL which is called after the payment is completed.

 ## [0.2.23] - 2024-11-15

 ### Changed